Connections and Finsler geometry of the structure group of a JB-algebra: Introduction

+is a covariant derivative without torsion in $\Str$.
+If $V=L+D\in \str$ and $g\in Str$, the exponential map of this connection is $\Exp_g(gV)=ge^{t(L-D)}e^{2t D}$, and along geodesics parallel transport can be explicitly computed (Proposition \ref{parat}).
+If $\V$ is a finite dimensional Euclidian Jordan algebra, this is the Levi-Civita connection of the left-invariant Riemannian metric in $\Str$

+} We compute the curvature of this connection and we show that it reduces to the subgroups $\GO$ and $\Aut$, and we give a full description of the Killing fields.
+Then in Section \ref{conesym} we present the cone $\Omega$ as a Cartan homogeneous space of the group $\GO$, therefore carrying a natural connection (the symmetric connection) for which the geodesics are those of the Thompson's part metric \cite{nussbaum}.

+In Section \ref{finsleromega} we deal with the Finsler geometry of the positive cone $\Omega$.
+As a byproduct of the Shirshov-Cohn Theorem we derive a formula linking the differential of the exponential map of the connection described previously for $\Omega$, and a linear operator acting on a $C^*$-algebra (Lemma \ref{rep1}).
+With this identity, we prove the minimality of the geodesics of the Thompson part-metric for any symmetric gauge norm in $\V$ (Theorem \ref{minig}), extending significantly the minimility property of these paths, which was only known so far for the Jordan algebra norm (see Nussbaum \cite{nussbaum} and Neeb \cite{neeb}).

-This paper is organized as follows: in Section \ref{JB} we review the main objects of the paper: Jordan Banach algebras $\V$, their positive cone $\Omega$, and the functional calculus in $\V$.
-Then we describe the main Banach-Lie groups acting on $\V$, which are all embedded subgroups of $\glv$: the group of automorphisms of the algebra $\Aut$, the structure group $\Str$ and the subgroup $\GO$ of $\Str$ preserving the positive cone $\Omega$.
-In Section \ref{spr} we present invariant connections in the group $\Str$, we compute its geodesics, curvature and paralell transport, and show how this connection reduces to the subgroups $\GO$ and $\Aut$.
-Then we present the cone $\Omega$ as a Cartan homogeneous space of the group $\GO$, therefore carrying a natural connection (the symmetric connection) for which the geodesics are those of the Thompson's part metric \cite{nussbaum}.
-In Section \ref{finsleromega} we endow these groups with a left-invariant metric using the uniform norm in the Lie algebras of the groups, and we show that the one-parameter groups of derivations in $\Aut$ are of minimal length for this Finsler metric.
-Then we endow $\Omega$ with a natural left-invariant Finsler metric, and we prove that this metric is the quotient metric of the one given for $\GO$.
-We prove the minimality of the geodesics of the Thompson part-metric for any symmetric gauge norm in $\V$.
-Then, in Section \ref{fgo}, using the notion of horizontal lift of geodesics, we show that one-parameter groups in $\GO$, with initial speed in the space of $L$-operators, are indeed minimal for the distance induced by our left-invariant Finsler metric in $\GO$.
+In Section \ref{fgo} we endow $\Str$ and $\GO$ with a left-invariant metric using the uniform norm in the Lie algebras of the groups, and we show that the one-parameter groups of derivations in $\Aut$ -geodesics of the connection discussed in Section \ref{spr}- are of minimal length for this Finsler metric (Theorem \ref{mini}); we characterize all such minimizing paths (there are many since the norm is not smooth).
+Then we prove that the metric in $\Omega$ discussed in the previous section, is in fact the quotient metric of the one given for $\GO$ (Theorem \ref{mismad}).
+Finally, using the notion of horizontal lift of geodesics, we show that one-parameter groups in $\GO$, with initial speed $L_v$ (where $L_vw=v\circ w$ as before), are indeed minimal for the distance induced by our left-invariant Finsler metric in $\GO$ (Corollary \ref{coroh}), relating explicitly the geometry in $\GO$ with the geometry in $\Omega$.